Heart and Vascular Care

 It’s estimated that over 8.5 million people in the United States suffer from PAD.
-It’s a disease caused by blocked arteries which restrict blood flow, causing pain and damage to muscles and other tissue.
+It’s a disease caused by blocked arteries restricting blood flow, causing pain and damage to muscles and other tissue.

 Diagnosing and treating PAD can be challenging.
 Early treatment could save your aching arms and legs—and even your life.
 A bruise or sore that does not heal may also be a sign of PAD.

-The care team at the Wound Healing and Hyperbaric Medicine Center at Sycamore Medical Center can help determine the underlying cause and best course of treatment.
-The center’s medical director, Louis Pilati, MD, says “Once a wound has developed, I act as a gatekeeper to investigate whether there are other things which could be complicating these wounds.”
+The care team at the Wound Healing and Hyperbaric Medicine Center at Kettering Health Miamisburg can help determine the underlying cause and best course of treatment.
+The center’s medical director, Dr. Louis Pilati, says, “Once a wound has developed, I act as a gatekeeper to investigate whether there are other things which could be complicating these wounds.”